Attendance

 There are unauthorised absences on the attendance record.

-- Parents will be invited to attend a School Attendance Meeting where concerns will be discussed to support students and families in finding a positive way forward and to agree actions to improve the student’s attendance.
-Attendance Action Plan with targets to be completed and agreed.
+• Parents will receive a ‘need to provide evidence’ letter and will be asked to contact the Head of Year.
+Concerns will be discussed to support students and families in finding a positive way forward and to agree actions to improve the student’s attendance.

 Phase 3